Psianturi/neuro-decode/README.md

 Cloud Run hosts:

-1. the main Family Assistant backend,
+1. the main Session Orchestrator backend,
 2. the A2A Agent service,
 3. supporting deployed services such as the Moltbook pipeline when enabled.